TheRenegadeCoder/ultimate-python-project-template/docs/index.rst

 Welcome to the Ultimate Python Project Template!
 ================================================

-The ultimate Python project template is a repo designed to help folks kick off a project with best practices in mind from the very start.
+The Python project template is a repo designed to help folks kick off a project with best practices in mind from the very start.
 The goal of this documentation is to provide an example of how you might use this template as well